Yuzhe98/galpy/Possible-galpy-extensions.md

 - [ ] !Add support for interacting with N-body codes like NEMO or Gadget.
 This includes
      - [x] Translate galpy potentials to external potentials that can be used with NEMO; **done!** (at least partially)
      - [ ] Use galpy to sample initial conditions (e.g., for a disk using quasiisothermaldf) and write commands/files to run these through N-body codes (with or without an external potential).
+     - [x] Translate galpy potentials to external potentials that can be used with NEMO.
-     - [x] Translate galpy potentials to external potentials that can be used with Gadget/Gizmo.
+     - [ ] Translate galpy potentials to external potentials that can be used with Gadget/Gizmo.
 Make a shared library that these codes can link to.